 Katie Morell writes about travel for Hemispheres, BBC Travel, Chicago Tribune, Chicago Sun-Times, and Destination Weddings & Honeymoons, and previously served as editor of business travel magazine Meetings West.
 Her most memorable trip so far was a river cruise in the Peruvian Amazon that included piranha fishing.
 When she’s not capturing predators, Katie lives in San Francisco.

-Latest Article: 6 Hours In: Nawiliwili, Kauai in Hawaii
+Latest Article: 7 Best Things to Do in Nawiliwili, Kauai in Hawaii